Four of the most memorable Premier League transfer sagas - Ronaldo, Van Dijk...

-In December that year when asked about Ronaldo's situation, Ferguson snapped back by saying: "You don't think we'd get into a contract with that mob.
+In December, when asked about Ronaldo's situation, Ferguson snapped back by saying: "You don't think we'd get into a contract with that mob.
 I wouldn't sell them a virus."
-Well it turns out they would and at the end of the 2008/09 season, United accepted a world record £80million from Real for the Portuguese.
+Well... it turns out they would, and at the end of the 2008/09 season, United accepted a world record £80million from Real for the Portuguese star.

 Cesc Fabregas to Barcelona

-The Spaniard became one of the Gunners most influential players in the years that followed, and it was in 2010 when the rumours of a return to Barcelona really began to ramp up.
+The Spaniard became one of the Gunners' most influential players in the years that followed, but in 2010, rumours of a return to Barcelona began to circulate.

-In May, Fabregas publicly stated his desire to move back home, but Arsenal weren't entertaining it despite having received numerous substantial bids from Barcelona.
-After no deal was struck that summer, Fabregas committed himself to Arsenal for the immediate future, but it all flared up again in 2011.
+In May, Fabregas publicly stated his desire to move back home, but Arsenal refused to entertain the move despite having received numerous substantial bids from Barcelona.

-Various Barcelona players were speaking of their desire for Fabregas to join the Catalan club and were so desperate for his signature, that they reportedly broke FIFA's tapping up rules in their pursuit to get him.
+Various Barcelona players publicly spoke of their desire for Fabregas to join the Catalan club and were so desperate for his signature, that they reportedly broke FIFA rules during their approach.

-As the saga dragged on through the summer, Fabregas refused to train for Arsene Wenger's team at one point.
-In the end it worked, as midway through August he officially signed for Barcelona on a five-year-deal.
-But by that point, everyone was probably glad it was all over with.
+As the saga dragged on through the summer, Fabregas eventually refused to train for Arsene Wenger's team.
+In the end his stubborness saw results, and midway through August he officially signed for Barcelona on a five-year-deal.

 Virgil van Dijk to Liverpool

-Liverpool's search for a new defender in the summer of 2017 saw the Reds target Southampton defender Virgil van Dijk.
+Liverpool's search for a stalwart defender in 2017 saw the Reds target Southampton defender, Virgil van Dijk.
 The word from the Saints was that they wouldn't sell Van Dijk, but both the player and Liverpool were desperate to make the move happen.

-Even after the Netherlands international submitted a transfer request to try and force a move through, Southampton's stance didn't change.
-Their intention was to review the situation in January.
-However, the relationship between the two clubs became strained after Liverpool held talks with Van Dijk without Southampton's permission which resulted in the Anfield club publicly apologising for their actions.
+Even after the Netherlands international submitted a transfer request to try and force a move through, Southampton didn't budge - their intention was to review the situation in January.

 Angered by Saints' failure to sanction the move, Van Dijk's performances dipped.
-And having such an unhappy player at the training ground "left a cloud" around the club according to chairman Ralph Krueger.
+Having such an unhappy player at the training ground "left a cloud" around the club according to Saints chairman, Ralph Krueger.
 Van Dijk didn't have to stay in Hampshire much longer, though, and three days before the winter transfer window opened, his move to Liverpool was confirmed.

 Carlos Tevez to West Ham

-This is a transfer saga which did not end with the actual transfer.
 Carlos Tevez's arrival in east London, alongside compatriot Javier Mascherano, raised a few eyebrows in the summer of 2006.
-How did two of South America's most prodigious talents end up at West Ham seemingly overnight, much to the surprise and confusion of the Hammers' players and even manager Alan Pardew who wasn't expecting them to sign for the club?
+Two of South America's most prodigious talents seemingly ended up at West Ham overnight, much to the surprise and confusion of the Hammers' players and even manager, Alan Pardew, who wasn't expecting them to sign for the club.